nevir/lootability/src/README.md

 do not assume that the span was completed at the current game time.

-## Scores
+## Points

-Various models within lootability have scores associated with them: players, items, spans, etc. Scores are inherently a generic concept: a type, and a numeric value - EP/GP/DKP/etc.
+Various models within lootability have points associated with them: players, items, spans, etc. Scores are inherently a generic concept: a type, and a numeric value - EP/GP/DKP/etc.